We're updating our terminology in Jira

 4. Upload an image or select an image you’ve already uploaded as an attachment.

-Once you upload an image as a cover image, it will also become an attachment to the issue.
+Once you upload an image as a cover image, it will also become an attachment to the work item.

 To show or hide all cover images by customizing the entire board: